peacekeeper09/housing_colony_db/README.md

 # How to run this?

-You must have MySQL Workbench installed in your system.
+- You must have MySQL Workbench installed on your system.
 Hop into [here](https://dev.mysql.com/downloads/workbench/) for downloading it.
+- You must have python installed on your system.

 # Screenshots